mbailey/notes/docs/obsidian.md

 ## Features

-- updates links when you move/rename files
+- Updates links when you move/rename files
+- Extract current selection
+- Extract this Heading

 ## Install